Cao (Chinese surname)

-Cao is the pinyin romanization of the Chinese surname 曹 (Cáo).
+Cáo is the pinyin romanization of the Chinese surname 曹 (Cáo).
 It is listed 26th in the Song-era Hundred Family Surnames poem.
 Cao is romanized as "Tsao" in Wade-Giles (Ts'ao), which is widely adopted in Taiwan, although the apostrophe is often omitted in practice.
-It is romanized "Cho", "Tso", and "Chaw" in Cantonese; "Chou", "Chô", and "Chháu" in Hokkien; and "Chau", "Chow" in Teochew.The Vietnamese surname based on it is now written "Tào".
+It is romanized "Cho", "Tso", and "Chaw" in Cantonese; "Chou", "Chô", and "Chow" in Hokkien; and "Chau", "Chow" in Teochew.
 It is romanized "Zau" or "Dzau" in Shanghainese.